raspberrypi/documentation/hardware/raspberrypi/frequency-management.md

 ### Measuring temperature

-Due to the architecture of the SoCs used on the Raspberry Pi range, and the use of the upstream temperature monitoring code in the Raspbian distribution, Linux-based temperature measurements can be inaccurate.
+Due to the architecture of the SoCs used on the Raspberry Pi range, and the use of the upstream temperature monitoring code in the Raspberry Pi OS distribution, Linux-based temperature measurements can be inaccurate.
 There is a command that can provide an accurate and instantaneous reading of the current SoC temperature, as it communicates with the GPU directly:

 ```vcgencmd measure_temp```